GambitBSM/GambitBSM.github.io/content/en/documentation/code/Namespaces/namespaceExampleBit__A_1_1Functown.md

 ---
-title: 'namespace ExampleBit_A::Functown'
+title: "namespace ExampleBit_A::Functown"

 description: "[No description available]"

 ---

-# ExampleBit_A::Functown
+# namespace ExampleBit_A::Functown

 [No description available]